OKayMeal/ToC-tests/README.md

 HOW TO RUN:
 1. Clone the repo
+2. Install all dependencies from requirements.txt - "pip install -r requirements.txt"
-2. Go to root dir ./
+3. Go to root dir ./
-3. In terminal type "pytest -v test_main_menu.py --gameenv=prod --browser=chrome"
+4. In terminal type "pytest -v test_main_menu.py --gameenv=prod --browser=chrome"
-3a. browser - you can choose chrome/edge/firefox
+4a.
+Browser - you can choose chrome/edge/firefox